AdrianRossouw/daemon-co-za/_posts/articles/2012-04-21-ending-an-era-on-high-note.md

 I was also incredibly grateful and fortunate to be part of the company as we pivoted from being a [Drupal](http://drupal.org) oriented services company, to a [pretty amazing node.js oriented product company](http://mapbox.com).
 I could not have wished for a more stimulating and enriching environment on this journey.
 We were all on this journey together, and it made all the difference in the world.

-Looking back at all the amazing projects I have helped them build over the last 18 months, and knowing that I wasn't even involved in all or most of them, has only increased my respect and admiration for the team at Development Seed.
+Looking back at all the amazing projects I have helped them build over the last 18 months (since we pivoted), and knowing that I wasn't even involved in all or most of them, has only increased my respect and admiration for the team at Development Seed.
 A lot of people are just getting over the hump of getting their first or second node-based sites into production, but they have accomplished so much more.

 ### In with the new!